-Springtime is a great time to get away to quiet beaches and fresh air, delicious local food and great art.
-From whale watching to horseback riding, outdoor activities, there are plenty of fun things to do on Lopez, Orcas and San Juan Islands before summer hits.
+Springtime is a great time to get away to quiet beaches and fresh air, delicious local food, and stunning art.
+From whale watching to horseback riding, kayaking to gallery browsing, there are plenty of fun things to do on Lopez, Orcas, and San Juan Islands before summer arrives.

-Roll into Spring on the Tour de Lopez
+1. Roll into Spring at the Tour de Lopez

 In springtime, you want to get outdoors and breathe.
 Taking your bicycle on the ferry means one less car on the road, more fresh air and exercise for you and your family, and a more intimate experience with the sea spray, wind, trees, birds and scents of the islands.
 One day a year, the Tour de Lopez bicycle rally celebrates the landscape of Lopez Island, with its stunning vistas and rolling hills.
-Three different routes—5, 12, 18 & 31 miles—take riders of all levels past some of Lopez’ most beautiful views, ending with a fresh, locally grown lunch, music and a beer garden.
+Three different routes—5, 12, 18 & 31 miles—take riders of all levels past beautiful views, ending with a fresh, locally grown lunch, music

-See Majestic Orca Whales in their Natural Habitat
+2. See Majestic Wildlife in their Natural Habitat

 When it comes to drinking great locally made beverages, the San Juan Islands are coming of age.
-It used to be, visitors to Lopez, Orcas and San Juan Islands – and liquid-loving locals — would have to cart in their own cases and kegs.
-But in the past couple of years, a new winery, brewery and distillery have opened to join the small but dedicated cadre of tasty options.
-Now, even a bitters producer — Kari’s Island Elixer’s — adds a splash of botanical magic to the mix.
-Visit winery tasting rooms, visit with cidermakers and distllers, all while learning about how these tasty beverages are made with local fruits and botanicals such as mint, Nootka rose and lavender from Pelindaba Lavender Farm.
+New wineries, breweries, and tasting rooms offer local liquid arts-lovers a chance to enjoy classics or find a new favorite.
+Chat with cidermakers and distillers, all while learning about how these tasty beverages are made with local fruits and botanicals such as mint, Nootka rose and lavender from Pelindaba Lavender Farm.
 Follow the Local Liquid Arts Itinerary.

-For an adrenaline rush, try zip lining through the forest on San Juan Island with Zip San Juan.
+For an adrenaline rush, try zip lining through the forest on San Juan Island with San Juan Island Zip Tour.
 The only zip line tour in the San Juan Islands, this family-friendly tour features eight zip lines that will take you through a beautiful forest, across a pristine lake and sailing above protected wetlands.
 This tour is an amazing way to experience the natural landscape of San Juan Island while zipping from platform to platform through the forest canopy.

 For more ideas on what to do in the San Juan Islands, click here.